Skip to main content

 DCEG’s multidisciplinary research covers most types of cancer and many exposures in a variety of populations.
 DCEG’s epidemiologists, geneticists, biostatisticians, and clinicians conduct population and multidisciplinary research to discover the genetic and environmental determinants of cancer and new approaches to cancer prevention.
 Learn more about DCEG’s research.

 Interested in learning more about potential iCURE research experiences at the NCI?
-Check out the list of possible projects for research experiences that begin in Fall 2024.
+Check out the list of possible projects for research experiences that will begin in Fall 2025.

 Stephen Chanock, M.D., DCEG Director